mgreensmith/confidant-client-ruby/README.md

 The CLI returns JSON to `STDOUT`, for drop-in compatibility with the official Python client.

 Logs are written to `STDERR` by default.
-TO write logs to a file, redirect `STDERR` output:
+To write logs to a file, redirect `STDERR` output:

 ```
 confidant 2>/some/log/file